jgagne/typography-2-fa-17/01-bespoke-character.md

     - Production-ready poster layout in InDesign and webpage layout in HTML/CSS for final feedback and review
     - Poster proofing and printing (at school or a print shop) `#printafew`
     - Webpage testing and publishing (via GitHub) on smartphone, tablet, laptop, desktop, etc.
-    - Presentation of webpage: Layout [full-page screenshots](https://developers.google.com/web/updates/2017/04/devtools-release-notes#screenshots) of small and wide screen views with added minimal browser chrome (download and edit [`.ai`](https://www.behance.net/gallery/11005655/Free-Chrome-Browser-Mockup-Design-Template-Vector)/[`.sketch`](https://dribbble.com/shots/3525505-Minimal-Browser-Template) template) on an 11in x 17in (landscape orientation); print in color and on a [good heavy weight bright white laser paper](https://www.staples.com/Hammermill-11-inch-x-17-inch-60-lbs-Ultra-Smooth-Color-Copy-Digital-Cover/product_194936) `#buypaper`
+    - Presentation of webpage: Layout [full-page screenshots](https://developers.google.com/web/updates/2017/04/devtools-release-notes#screenshots) of small and wide screen views with added minimal browser chrome (download and edit [`.ai`](https://www.behance.net/gallery/11005655/Free-Chrome-Browser-Mockup-Design-Template-Vector)/[`.sketch`](https://dribbble.com/shots/3525505-Minimal-Browser-Template) template) on an 11″ × 17in (landscape orientation); print in color and on a [good heavy weight bright white laser paper](https://www.staples.com/Hammermill-11-inch-x-17-inch-60-lbs-Ultra-Smooth-Color-Copy-Digital-Cover/product_194936) `#buypaper`
     - `eow` Presentation and review of completed work

 - - -